Galaxy Luminosity Function of the Coma Cluster from Deep $u'-g'-r'$ Wendelstein Imaging Data: Data Processing Pipeline

 \subsection{Completeness Function}

 Correcting for the completeness of the sample is crucial for determining the GLF.
 For the bright galaxy sample, we assume 100\% completeness in the unmasked areas, as such bright objects are easily detected by \verb+SExtractor+, and in the modeling process (Sec. \ref{sec:EllS0}), we successfully measured their structural parameters for the entire bright sample.
 To derive the completeness function of our faint galaxy sample, we perform an injection-recovery test.
-For this, we randomly draw the structural parameters from our final Coma faint galaxy sample, generate single Sérsic mock galaxies, convolve them with the local PSF, add the photon noise of the galaxy, and inject them onto a grid with a step size of 500\,px into the science frame.
-Here, we do not add the photon noise of the sky, as it is already in the science stack.\\ Then, we run the pipeline again, starting at the \verb+SExtractor+ run for faint objects.
+For this, we randomly draw the structural parameters from our final Coma faint galaxy sample undoing the corrections of the catalogue processing (corrections for galactic extinction, color term of the zero-point, K-correction, and cosmic dimming), generate single Sérsic mock galaxies, convolve them with the local PSF, add the photon noise of the galaxy, and inject them onto a grid with a step size of 500\,px into the science frame.
+Here, we do not add the photon noise of the sky, as it is already in the science stack.
+For the colors of the injected galaxies, we use the $g'-r'$ color predicted from the best-fit red sequence and a $u'-g'=1.4$, corresponding to the maximum density of the Coma cluster faint galaxy population in the $u'-g'$ versus $g'-r'$ color-color space.\\ Then, we run the pipeline again, starting at the \verb+SExtractor+ run for faint objects.
+This includes all subsequent parts of the pipeline, e.g., creation of masks, running \verb+GALFIT+, rejection of bad fits, large color uncertainties, and the color selection itself.

 We count all galaxies that we find within 1\,arcsec that are retained in the final catalog as being recovered.
 We also classify as unrecovered any galaxies whose recovered magnitude is more than $0.75\,g'\mathrm{mag}$ brighter than the injected value (i.e., a factor of $\approx2$ in total flux), as these are likely mismatches with another object.

+This procedure is repeated twice, injecting different random sets of galaxies on grids shifted by 250\,px in x-direction and in x- and y-direction.
+Additionally, we perform one run injecting only galaxies with $M<-14\,g'\,\mathrm{mag}$ to improve the sampling at the bright end.

+The first injection sample is used to estimate the completeness as a function of magnitude $C(M)$.
+However, because this injection sample is drawn from the observed galaxy population, it inherits the selection biases of the observed catalog.
+We therefore construct an independent 2D completeness model, $C_{\rm 2D}(M,\mu_e)$, from injections that uniformly sample the $M-\mu_e$ plane.
+This model is then used to reweight the original injection sample before fitting the final 1D completeness function.

+To derive $C_{\rm 2D}(M,\mu_e)$, we run additional sets of injection-recovery tests.
+Here, we draw galaxies from the quiescent Coma cluster sample, uniformly sampling the $M-\mu_e$ parameter space.
+For this, we perform two runs for the Coma cluster and eight runs for each reference field.
+We model $C_{\rm 2D}(M,\mu_e)$ using a 2D 4th order polynomial, where we clip the completeness polynomial to values between $10^{-9}$ and $1-10^{-9}$ to avoid undefined values in the log-likelihood computation.